weicocogoat/FYP_Integrate_MRAM-FPGA/README.md

 ## (Most Updated) First Iteration Integration
 - Integrates the burst module and STP/PTS module with the MRAM
-- There is a pdf inside that showcases a rough timing analysis (Timing Analysis of Integrated Module.pdf)
+- There is a pdf inside that showcases a rough timing analysis (FYP Timing Analysis.pdf)

 ### First iteration of STP&PTS module
 - The very first iteration of converting serial input to parallel & parallel to serial using shift registers